 In the New Testament, the word is

-miseo (found some 40 times).
+miseo and is found some forty times.
 It is used with the meaning of “to hate, despise, or to disregard,” depending upon the context.

-The easiest way to approach this theme is to note that these terms are employed by sacred writers either in an absolute sense, or in a relative sense.
-This distinction is paramount in arriving at an understanding of this theme.
+The easiest way to approach this theme is to note that these terms are employed by sacred writers in either absolute or relative senses.
+This distinction is very important.

-That there is nothing evil in hate per se should be evident from the fact that even God is represented as hating in a certain way.
+There is nothing evil in hating something per se.
+This should be evident from the fact that even God is represented as hating in a certain way.

-We must note in passing, however, that the attribution of strong feelings to Jehovah frequently reflects a biblical figure of speech known as anthropopathism (human passion), by which certain volatile emotions common to man are attributed to deity for the sake of emphasis.
+We must note in passing, however, that the attribution of strong feelings to Jehovah frequently reflects a biblical figure of speech known as anthropopathism.
+The term literally refers to human passion.
+This figure of speech is used to attribute volatile human emotions to non-human objects or even to Deity for the sake of emphasis.

-As one scholar has noted, this is not “emotional hate but a disowning of evil and those who commit it” (Bromiley 1985, p.
+In discussing God’s hate, one scholar has noted that this is not “emotional hate but a disowning of evil and those who commit it” (Bromiley 1985, p.
 598).

-Note the list of character flaws that are “hated” by the Lord (because of his innately holy nature — cf Isa.
-6:3; Rev. 4:8), e.g., haughty eyes, the lying tongue, the shedding of innocent blood, the perpetration of family discord, etc. (Prov.
-6:16ff).
+We could develop a list of character flaws hated by the Lord because of his innately holy nature (cf Isa.
+6:3; Rev. 4:8).
+Solomon identified haughty eyes, the lying tongue, the shedding of innocent blood, and those who perpetrate family discord (Prov.
+6:16ff) as detestable attributes.